Articles of Association

 ARTICLES OF ASSOCIATION OF AUSTEVOLL SEAFOOD ASA

-The registered office of the company is in Austevoll local authority.
+The registered office of the company is in the municipality of Austevoll.

 The shares of the company are freely transferable without restrictions of any kind.

 The Board of Directors of the company shall consist of 5-9 Directors.
 The Chairman and the Deputy Chairman of the Board of Directors shall be elected by the General Meeting.

 The Chairman and the Deputy Chairman of the Board of Directors separately, or any two Directors jointly, may sign for and on behalf of the Company.
 The Board of Directors may appoint a general manager and grant proxy.
 The Company shall have an Election Committee which shall make proposals for election

 of Board Members to the General Meeting of Shareholders.
 The Election Committee shall consist of 3 members, who shall be elected by the General Meeting of Shareholders with a service period of 2 years.